 Existing approaches to IP interconnection routing discussed in this Section rely on NANP constructs that already aggregate telephone numbers into groups and then associate a route (SBC URI or IP address) with the TN group.
-Common methods of aggregation are Location Routing Number (LRN) in the NPAC, OCNs, CLLIs, and central office codes (NPA-NXXs).
+Common methods of aggregation are Location Routing Number (LRN) in the NPAC, and OCNs, CLLIs, and central office codes (NPA-NXXs) in the LERG.

 In-Use Method Using Existing LERG and NPAC Data